BENEFITS & COMPENSATION

 Longevity Pay

-An employee will receive an additional $1,050 annually beginning with the eighth year of service.
-This longevity pay will increase at the completion of 10, 15, 20, 25 and 30 years of service with the top end longevity pay at $4,800 annually.
-Longevity will increase in 2024.
+An employee will receive an additional 2% of their salary annually beginning with the fifth year of service.
+This longevity pay will increase at the completion of 10, 15, 20, and 25 years of service with the top end longevity pay at 7% of their salary annually.

 Uniform Cleaning

-Officers receive $35/month allowance for the cleaning of uniforms.
+Officers receive $55/month allowance for the cleaning of uniforms.

 Body Armor